printicelawton/Employee-Tracker2.0/README.md

 ## Summary
 Employee Tracker is a CLI applicaiton for building and maintaining companies employee data base.
-Built on MySQL and leveraging modularity in the structure of Employee Tracker, it can scale appropriatley with a companies growth without reconfiguring the core structure of the internal employee data base.
-This application can act as a foundation to continue to build upon.
+Built on MySQL this application can act as a foundation to continue to build upon.
 Employee allows managers or someone within the company to view all employees, roles, as well as departments.
-It also allows for adding employees, roles, departments and updating employees all from your CLI.
+It also allows for adding employees, roles, departments and updating employees from your CLI.

 ## Demo